Pros and Cons of Facebook for Business

 Link your Facebook to your website

 Facebook can greatly improve your search engine optimisation.
 Your webmaster can easily install Add This (or many other tools) to your website.
 This will enable you and your visitors to publish content from your website directly to Facebook with the click of button.
 All shared posts link straight to your blog resulting in increased traffic to your website.
+It's also a plus for your SEO Strategy.

-Cons of Using a Facebook Page for Business
+The Cons of Using Facebook For Business

 Time and Resources